IlyaKotomin/NBUCurrencyRates/README.md

 ## Class Overview: `RatesWriter`

-This repository contains a service class for saving currency rates to various file formats.
+A service class for saving currency rates to various file formats.
 The `RatesWriter` class provides methods to save currency rates as JSON, CSV, or XML files based on the specified output type.

 ### Namespace